opencog/opencog/examples/moses-pln-synergy/scm/README.md

 ...
 ```

 This is our MOSES model!
-By reasoning we managed to change update TV,
+By reasoning we managed to update its TV, the
-the strength is lower for good since the confidence is higher.
+strength is lower but most important we managed to increase its
+confidence, in other words reasoning can make it up for a poor
+dataset.